sarthakkarora/AI-Image-Generator-with-Stable-Diffusion/README.md

 # **AI Image Generator using Together Ai & Flux**

-An advanced, AI-powered image generator built using **Stable Diffusion**.
-This project leverages cutting-edge technology to create stunning AI-generated images from text prompts.
+MindSketch.Ai is an open-source, real-time AI image generator powered by Together.ai, designed for seamless and high-quality image creation.
+It enables users to generate stunning visuals instantly, making AI-driven creativity more accessible and efficient.
 With customizable parameters and an intuitive interface, users can generate images for various themes such as Fantasy, Sci-Fi, Nature, Artistic, and more.

 ## **Features**